pjamessteven/partymap-backend/README.txt

 How to run the PartyMap Flask backend (PMAPI) on Mac or Linux:

-PROD NOTES:
-- Currently not Dockerized, configured as a systemd service
-> sudo service pmapi status, etc.
-- Celery also implemented as a systemd service
-> sudo service pmapi-tasks status

 Overview:
 _____________________________________________________________________________

-I dockerized PMAPI because it has dependencies like rabbitmq, celery and postgres that can take a while to set up.
+I dockerized PMAPI because it has dependencies like rabbitmq, celery and postgres that can be annoying to manually set up.
-Docker makes it possible to automate the creation of virtual machines (services) that are set up the same every time according to a script.
+If you haven't userd Docker before, basically it automates the creation of virtual machines images that are set up the same every time according to a script.
 The file docker-compose.yml contains the  definitions for each of the creation and configuration of the four services that make up PMAPI.
 These services all talk to each other over a virtual network.
 The hostname of each machine or 'service' on the network is simply the name of the service as defined in docker-copmose.yml.

 These containers are: